Hannibal046/Awesome-LLM/README.md

 - [Serge](https://github.com/serge-chat/serge) - a chat interface crafted with llama.cpp for running Alpaca models.
 No API keys, entirely self-hosted!
 - [Langroid](https://github.com/langroid/langroid) - Harness LLMs with Multi-Agent Programming
 - [Embedchain](https://github.com/embedchain/embedchain) - Framework to create ChatGPT like bots over your dataset.
+- [CometLLM](https://github.com/comet-ml/comet-llm) - A 100% opensource LLMOps platform to log, manage, and visualize your LLM prompts and chains.
+Track prompt templates, prompt variables, prompt duration, token usage, and other metadata.
+Score prompt outputs and visualize chat history all within a single UI.

 ## Tutorials about LLM